MorganHaugen/email_dev/README.md

 #### Custom Color Palettes

-Colors that are declared in ``Style sheet defs`` on the same level as ``Bode area item defs``, will be available in the master template and subsequently in the message templates when editing modules.
+Colors that are declared in ``Style sheet defs`` on the same level as ``Body area item defs``, will be available in the master template and subsequently in the message templates when editing modules.

 To add a color palette, right click and create a new class and write in CSS the color/colors you want to declare.
 Save.
 In message template refresh (f5) and reapply master template (ctrl+f6).
 This should now apply as an option in the text editor of the modules, both in foreground color and background color.